Toloka/WSDMCup2023/reproduction/README.md

 ## Building an Image

-You use our example of a `dockerfile`.
+You can use our example of a `dockerfile`.
 To build it, run
 ```bash
 docker build . --tag wsdm2023 --network=host
 ```